✶ Memories ✶

 all 23 of us in a Henry POV, Sam and Theo thinking, the 3 man tower, some of us having tirimasu

-The full group Henry POV post swim / Sam and Theo invested in the quiz / three person renissance tower / with our tirimasu post pasta
+The full group Henry POV post swim / Two of the guys invested in the quiz / Three person renissance tower / With our tirimasu post pasta.

 The weather was finally lovely and so wild swimming wasn't too bad.
-There was a big dead tree that was climbed and used to get Sam on top of Gruff on top of Max.
+There was a big dead tree that was climbed and used to make a three person tower.
 We wrapped up and got back for showers and pasta.
 Both the veggie bolognese and pesto was to die for.
-Connie had made us a pub quiz which was really fun and wide enough that I think most people were happy! (apart from the special rounds which were very divisive lol) Needing to be out by 10 the next day didn't mean an earlier night and I'm glad for it.
+One friend had made us a pub quiz which was really fun and wide enough that I think most people were happy! (apart from the special rounds which were very divisive lol) Needing to be out by 10 the next day didn't mean an earlier night and I'm glad for it.
 The trip went by quickly but it was wonderful.
 I'm looking forward to next year!